 Charges that China stole American nuclear warhead know-how from a U.S. weapons laboratory may complicate Beijing's entry into the World Trade Organization, threatening a business plum long sought by U.S. mega-corporations like Boeing.
 Bipartisan congressional calls have sounded for a fresh round of probes into President Clinton's China policy, stirred by charges that White House ``appeasement'' of China, combined with weak U.S. counterintelligence, enabled the Chinese to steal ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Spy Charges Jeopardize China's Trade Status".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Spy Charges Jeopardize China's Trade Status".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.